Diffusion Model-Enhanced Environment Reconstruction in ISAC: Experimental Results

-CD aggregates bidirectional nearest-neighbor distances, making it sensitive to missing regions and outliers.
+Specifically, CD aggregates bidirectional nearest-neighbor distances, making it sensitive to both missing regions and spurious detections, which is appropriate for environment reconstruction where geometric completeness is critical.
 Fig.~\ref{fig:method_comparison} reports average RMSE and CD across all test scenes under varying transmit powers.
 NSADM achieves the lowest errors across all conditions, reducing RMSE by over 60\% and CD by over 50\% compared to the strongest baseline, which is MT and DnCNN, respectively.
-DnCNN exhibits nearly constant performance across different powers, reflecting its limited sensitivity to SNR and its local denoising mechanism.
-MT improves slightly as power increases but remains unreliable in sparse regions due to its dependence on neighboring reflections.
-DPIR performs better than DnCNN in dense areas owing to its diffusion priors, yet still introduces geometric distortions since it lacks ISAC-specific physical constraints.
-In contrast, NSADM's errors decrease consistently with transmit power, demonstrating the effectiveness of its CRB-guided noise-sparsity-aware formulation.
+DnCNN exhibits nearly constant performance across different powers, reflecting its limited sensitivity to SNR and its denoising mechanism.
+Conversely, MT improves slightly as power increases but remains unreliable in sparse regions due to its dependence on neighboring reflections.
+Moreover, DPIR performs better than DnCNN in relatively dense areas owing to its diffusion priors, yet it still introduces geometric distortions due to the lack of ISAC-specific physical constraints.
+In contrast, NSADM's errors decrease consistently with transmit power, demonstrating the effectiveness of its noise-sparsity-aware formulation.